Ecological Justice | Research | Policy Statements | Church Resources | Living Ecological Justice | Take Action | News

 Climate change is already causing the extinction of plant and animal species, the melting of northern glaciers, rising sea levels.
 As a result, we are now seeing conflict over natural resources, threats to agrarian and fisheries-based livelihoods, large-scale migration, and poverty.

 A just transition towards a sustainable economy is needed urgently.

 Building on a significant history of environmental engagement, CPJ urges the governments in Canada to adopt better federal climate change policy.
 Through research, analysis, partnerships, and government engagement, CPJ raises awareness about the urgent need for action.
 CPJ often works specifically with churches and denominational groups to help them take action on ecological justice.
 CPJ specializes in providing timely political analysis that often referenced in the media and is well-used by community groups across Canada.

 We regularly meet with parliamentarians to provide input on ecological justice issues and legislation.
 CPJ is a member Climate Action Network Canada, a coalition of more than 100 organizations from across the country working together to advance solutions to managing our carbon pollution through sustainable and equitable development.

-CPJ contributes unique research to the climate policy dialogue in Canada.
-Read CPJ’s latest research to learn more about a public justice perspective on ecological issues.
-Read more
+Read the latest research from CPJ to learn more about a public justice perspective on ecological issues.

 Wondering how to start or continue difficult conversations about climate change in your community?